pnminh/aws-solutions-architect-associate-notes-SAAC03/networks/Route53.md

 ### Latency based
 - route to record with least latency for user
+### Fail-over
+- need to configured running stack as failover
 ### GeoProximity
 - Requires route 53 traffic flow.
 - Proximity(distance) between request location and the resources.
 E.g. 150km between the user's IP location and EC resource location.
 Smallest one will be chosen